pallets-eco/flask-admin/doc/quickstart.rst

         def test(self):
             return self.render('admin/test.html')

+If user will hit `index` view, `admin/myindex.html` template will be rendered.
+Same for `test` view.

 So, how does it help structuring administrative interface?
 With such building blocks, you're implementing reusable functional pieces that are highly customizable.

 For example, Flask-Admin provides ready-to-use SQLAlchemy model interface.
-It is implemented as a class which accepts two parameters: model and a database session.
-While it exposes some class-level variables which change behavior of the interface (somewhat similar to django.contrib.admin), nothing prohibits you from overriding form creation logic, database access methods or extending existing functionality.
+It is implemented as a class which accepts two parameters: model class and a database session.
+While it exposes some class-level variables which change behavior of the interface (somewhat similar to django.contrib.admin), nothing prohibits you from inheriting from it and override form creation logic, database access methods or extend existing functionality by adding more views.

 Initialization
 --------------